TWan777/side/spec/telebase/core/03-channel-semantics/README.md

 # Channel

-A channel functions as a conduit for interchain operations between a designated module on the SIDE blockchain and a vault on an external blockchain.
+A channel functions as a conduit for interchain operations between a designated module on the SIDE blockchain and a CCA on a remote blockchain.
 It guarantees that the vault exclusively accepts transactions sent from the specified module.
-Additionally, it triggers an acknowledgment function of the module to update states by monitoring received transactions that interact with the vault on the external blockchain.
+Additionally, it triggers an acknowledgment function of the module to update states by monitoring received transactions that interact with the CCA on the remote blockchain.

 ## Data Structure
 ```ts